boot-clj/boot/README.md

 Boot provides filesystem access that is managed by the boot build process.

+* Tasks create managed staging directories with the `mkoutdir!` function.
-* Tasks emit files and artifacts into managed staging directories.
+* Tasks emit files and artifacts into these staging directories.
-* These directories are automatically added to the list of source paths so that other tasks may further process the files in them.
+* Staging directories are automatically added to the list of source paths when they're created so that other tasks may further process the files in them.
 * Boot empties all staging directories before each build iteration to ensure that no stale files remain.